sashmlv/neonemacs/README.md

 ![Image of editor](https://raw.githubusercontent.com/sashlex/emacs-config/master/img/screenshot.png)

 ### Theme license note:
-Each theme has own license, for details see in theme file.
+Each theme have own license, for details see in theme file.